Skip to Content

 • Consider visiting either early or late in the day, especially during the summer months.
 Mid-day at Patara Beach can get very hot, so earlier and later will allow you to enjoy the beach without worrying about burns to your feet and sunburns.

 • Respect the environment at Patara Beach.
 Like Iztuzu Beach near the town of Dalyan, Patara Beach is a protected nesting ground for Loggerhead Turtles.
-You will find areas of the beach are off-limits due to the presence of nesting sites, do not walk across these areas.
+You will find areas of the beach that are off-limits due to the presence of nesting sites, so do not walk across these areas.
 Outside of those areas, you may find cages protecting turtle nests.
 Do not disturb the turtle nests.

 Where To Stay Near Patara Beach